teymour-aldridge/puzzle_engine/README.md

 **`puzzle_engine`** is a general-purpose puzzle library written in Rust.
 It's designed with extensibility and clarity in mind — ideal for games, educational tools, or AI challenges.

-This crate currently includes support for **grid mazes**, a type of perfect maze generated using randomized DFS.
-More puzzle types (Sudoku, Nonograms, Word Puzzles, etc.) are coming soon!
+This crate currently includes support for the following:
+**grid mazes**, a 2 dimensional maze generated using randomized DFS.
+**network mazes**, a type of maze that consists of a randomly generated network of nodes.

 ---